Welcome to our website:

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

-These cookies are used to collect information about how visitors use our site.
+Google Analytics: These cookies in are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
-Click here for an overview of privacy at Google
+The cookies collect information in Google Analytics in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

 Revisions to This Policy: